Download and follow along with the video: Download Me

 Ensure the image has good lighting and clear facial features.

-Place your image into Adobe Illustrator (File > Place).
+Place your image onto the PHOTO layer (File > Place).

 2. Set Up Your Workspace